milonmaze/privacy-terms-observatory/www.bankofamerica.com/security-center/privacy-overview.md

 Control how we can share your data and market to you

-Opt out of ads based on your online activity layer
+Opt-out of ads based on your online activity layer

 See how to receive promotional emails